thomasfl/open-uri-and-write/README.md

 Interoperability with OpenURI
 -----------------------------

-If no filemode is specified when using open on url, standard 'open-uri' will be used.
+If no filemode is specified when using open on url, the 'open-uri' gem will be used to read.

 ```ruby
   puts open("http://www.ruby-lang.org").read()  # Use 'open-uri'